Italy virus cases soar again; NY eyes temporary hospitals

-The coronavirus pandemic took an increasingly bleak toll Saturday in the U.S. and Europe, producing staggering caseloads in New York and Italy and setting off a desperate scramble to set up thousands of additional hospital beds at convention centers and college campuses.
+Across the Atlantic, New York state officials considered establishing temporary hospitals on college campuses and in New York City’s main convention center in preparation for a possible onslaught of coronavirus patients, Gov. Andrew Cuomo said Saturday.

-Italy, at the heart of western Europe’s rampaging outbreak, announced 793 new deaths and 6,557 new cases.
-More than 60 percent of the latest deaths occurred in the northern region of Lombardy, where hospitals have been reeling, intensive care beds hard to find and respirators in short supply.
-Italy has seen a total of 53,578 cases overall, and the new increases come nearly two weeks into a national lockdown.
+Cuomo said the government is seeking to increase hospital bed capacity by 50 percent — up to 25,000 more beds.
+Officials have also identified 2 million protective masks to send to hot spots.

-In New York, Gov. Andrew Cuomo said state officials were scouring the globe for desperately needed medical supplies as confirmed coronavirus cases soared above 10,000 statewide.
 The state is reviewing four possible locations for temporary hospitals, which would be operated by the Army Corps of Engineers.
-The governor also said 1 million N-95 masks are being sent to New York City, with another 500,000 masks going to Long Island.
+The governor also said 1 million N-95 masks are being sent to New York City on Saturday, with another 500,000 masks going to Long Island.
 He is also trying to find a supplier for more gowns, and clothing companies are converting to make masks.

 “Everything that can be done is being done,” he said, adding, ‘We are literally scouring the globe looking for medical supplies.”